carboncredits/x4c/README.md

 6001 ꜩ
 ```

-Note that it may take a little time for the transaction to prepegate, so you may initially see a zero balance, but just try again in a minute.
+Note that it may take a little time for the transaction to propagate, so you may initially see a zero balance, but just try again in a minute.

 ### Set up X4C actors wallets